Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 ### lockAlignment
 Toggles docking alignment to locked/unlocked.

-# WBIGateAssemblyChecker

-A handy class for making sure that a jumpgate is fully assembled.

-## Fields

-### totalSegments
-Total number of segments to check.
-### primaryNodeName
-Name of the node to check for other gate segments.
-### secondaryNodeName
-Name of the node to check for other gate segments.

 # WBICustomAsteroid

 A customized version of ModuleAsteroid to allow for standard asteroid functionality while avoiding the procedural mesh generation.
 This is helpful for custom asteroid anomalies like Oumuamua.